Embark Veterinary’s Labrador Hearts Project

 Benefits to Study Participants:

-- All study participants will receive the benefits of our Embark Dog DNA Test ($199 value), the highest-reviewed dog DNA test on the market.
+- All study participants will receive the benefits of our Embark Dog DNA Test ($199 value), the highest-rated dog DNA test on the market (*on leading consumer websites like Amazon.com).

 - This includes a comprehensive DNA profile for your dog, including health, traits and coefficient of inbreeding analysis.
 In addition, study participants receive project updates and opportunities to participate in future studies focused on Labrador health.